Interest-Free Deals in Australia: Hidden Costs & Smart Alternatives

 During the interest-free period

-• Setting automatic repayments above the minimum
+• Setting automatic repayments above the minimum required amount

-• Tracking the end date in your calendar
+• Tracking the promotional end date

-• Reviewing statements monthly
+• Reviewing statements regularly

 https://www.credit24.com.au/blog/credit-card-interest-free-period

-• Paying more than the minimum repayment
+• Repaying more than the minimum amount where possible

-• Avoiding multiple overlapping deals
+• Avoiding multiple overlapping credit commitments

-• Reducing credit limits after repayment
+• Reviewing your credit limits after repayment

 https://www.credit24.com.au/blog/how-to-track-expenses

-When interest free deals make sense (and when they don’t)
+When interest free deals may make sense

-• An essential appliance breaks unexpectedly
+• Replacing an essential appliance unexpectedly

-Interest-free deals may be risky if:
+Interest-free deals may present challenges if:

-• The purchase is impulsive
+• The purchase is impulsive or not essential

-• You already have existing debt
+• You already have several credit commitments

 • Your income is uncertain